heavyhearted/DotNet-Integration-Testing-Demo/README.md

 - **Description:** The ``Identity.Api`` provides an authentication service for generating JSON Web Tokens (JWTs) for users of the ``SnowboardShop.Api``.
 This is a supporting service for demonstration purposes, not intended for production use.
   - **IdentityController.cs:** This controller provides a /token endpoint, which accepts a request to generate an access token.
 The token generation uses a symmetric key (retrieved from the FakeVault), which means the same key is used for both signing and verifying the token.
 This is not recommended for production where asymmetric keys (e.g., public/private key pair) should be used for enhanced security.
   - **FakeVault:** Located in _FakeVault/Core/FakeVault.cs_, the ``FakeVault`` serves as a placeholder for storing credentials and other sensitive information in a controlled manner, suitable only for a non-production environment.
-  - **DemoSecrets Folder:** Contains demo environment configuration and secrets, such as demo.env and demo_postgres_password.txt.
-These files help simplify the setup process for local use but must never be committed to version control to avoid compromising sensitive information.
+  - **DemoSecrets Folder:** Contains demo environment configuration and secrets, such as _demo.env_ and _demo_postgres_password.txt_.
+These files help simplify the setup process for local use for the purposes of the demo, but **must never be committed to version control** in real development environment to avoid compromising sensitive information.
   - **Dockerfile:** The Dockerfile within the ``Identity.Api`` project builds the application and generates a self-signed SSL certificate for local testing.
 This approach is not secure for production, where certificates from a trusted Certificate Authority should be used.
   - **TokenGenerationRequest:** This class models the payload needed to generate a token, including properties like UserId, Email, and CustomClaims.
 The claims are included in the JWT for identity verification and are customizable based on the request.